 I broke my ankle recently.
 Let's just say I was doing something glamorous and wildly fun.
 It's not actually true, but in this case I'll take fantasy over the mundane truth.

 The result of this little accident was 6 weeks on the couch.
 I couldn't walk, I couldn't drive.
 My lovely teenagers took care of me.
 They also kind of took care of the house.
 Meaning that when prompted, sometimes rather forcefully, they emptied the dishwasher and took out the garbage They even did my laundry.
 They definitely did not do the kind of day to day tidying and cleaning that is a regular part of my life.
 And boy, did it show.

-Being stuck on a couch in rainy gray March and April was depressing.
-Being stuck on the couch in a messy cluttered house was frustrating.
+Being stuck on a couch in rainy gray Oregon springtime was depressing.
+Being stuck on the couch in a messy, cluttered house was frustrating.
 Altogether it was not the happiest time for me.
 But I'm a big believer in silver linings, so I'll share my two big takeaways from what will heretofore be known as The Lost Spring of '18.